 Circle Time: Enjoying books, stories, puppets and singing.

 Meal Times: Enjoying nutritious and tasty meals while developing life-long healthy eating habits.
-Our wide variety of quality meals are all made on-site.

 Rest Time: Napping and quiet activities, puzzles and books.